google/aiyprojects-raspbian/HACKING.md

 # Setting up the image

-We recommend using [the images](https://aiyprojects.withgoogle.com/voice) we provide.
-Those images are based on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), with a few customizations and are tested on the Raspberry Pi 3.
+We recommend using [the latest image](https://dl.google.com/dl/aiyprojects/aiyprojects-latest.img.xz) we provide.
+Those images are based on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), with a few customizations and are tested on the Raspberry Pi 3, 3B+ and Zero.
 If you prefer to setup Raspbian yourself, there are some manual steps you need to take.

 ## Installing the dependencies